 Each department may offer as many as two courses in its major entirely on the pass/fail basis.

-Credit by examination.
 Undergraduates may earn credit by exam on the pass/fail basis in required courses.
 Accepting credit by exam with the symbol CR does not reduce the number of elective courses for which the student may register on the pass/fail basis.
 (More information about credit by examination is given in Course Placement and Credit by Examination.)

 Rules affecting registration on the credit/no credit basis apply to all courses—undergraduate, graduate, and professional—taken by a graduate student.

 The student must have the graduate advisor’s approval to take a course on the credit/no credit basis.
 There is no limit on the number of courses a graduate student may take on this basis.
-However, no more than 20 percent of the hours on the Program of Work for a master’s degree may have been taken on the credit/no credit basis, and no more than a comparable portion of the Program of Work for a doctoral degree.
+However, up to 20 percent of the hours on the Program of Work for a master’s degree may have been taken on the credit/no credit basis, and no more than a comparable portion of the Program of Work for a doctoral degree.
 (Additional information about the Program of Work is given in the Graduate Catalog.)